y-scope/spider/docs/src/dev-docs/architecture.md

 the storage.
 If a worker fails while executing a task, the scheduler will detect the failure and perform recovery of the job.
-- Identify all the failed tasks inside a job
+- Identify all the failed tasks within the job
 - Compute the minimum subgraph that contains the fail tasks where all inputs to the subgraph are available
 - Invalidate all the tasks in the subgraph, set the tasks on the input boundary as ready and the